cdelgehier/oio-docs/doc/source/sdk-guide/java_example.rst

       ContainerInfo container = client.createContainer(url);
       System.out.println(container);

-Note that if you try to create a container more than once with the same name, the request is ignored
+Note that if you try to create a container using the name of one that already exists, the request is ignored.

 Showing the description of a Container
 --------------------------------------